mbrahimi2020/Blue-Team-Summary-of-Operations/README.md

 Alert 1 is implemented as follows:
   - **Metric**: `http.response.status_code` > 400
   - **Threshold**: 5 in last 5 minutes
-  - **Vulnerability Mitigated**: By creating an alert, the security team can identify attacks & block the ip, change the password, & close or filter the port 22
+  - **Vulnerability Mitigated**: Brute force attack/Enumeration (with this alert, the SOC team can block the attacking IP or change the password being bruteforced.
   - **Reliability**: No, this alert does not generate a lot of false positives.
 This alert is highly reliable in identifying brute force attacks.
+  - The 400 Bad Request Error is an HTTP response status code that indicates that the server was unable to process the request.
+This alert does not generate lots of false positives because it measures all HTTP errors (> 400) **every 5 minutes**.
 ![HTTP-Errors](https://user-images.githubusercontent.com/74498617/122436371-c560c780-cf66-11eb-8830-a4c21e245f55.png)

 #### HTTP Request Size Monitor